Dallas Failure to Warn Attorneys

 After you have suffered a serious injury due to inadequate warnings on a product, the first thing to do is ensure that you have an experienced lawyer to represent your interests.
 The experienced personal injury attorneys atThe Benton Law Firm will evaluate your case and point you in the right direction for your circumstances.
 We strive to put your best interests first in all that we do.

-Jeff Benton founded The Benton Law Firm after spending time at a large, international, full-service law firm.
+Jeff Benton founded The Benton Law Firm after working at a large, international, full-service law firm.
 Jeff is dedicated to assisting the injured people in the Dallas community.
-He has lectured at The University of Texas at Brownsville as an adjunct professor.
-Jeff has also received many accolades and prestigious awards, including the John Howie award from the Dallas Trial Lawyers Association.
+He has lectured as an adjunct professor at The University of Texas at Brownsville.
+Jeff has received many accolades and prestigious awards, including the John Howie Award from the Dallas Trial Lawyers Association.
 This award celebrates Jeff’s pursuit of justice despite adversity.
 Jeff has also received a 10 out of 10 ranking on Avvo and is a member of the Multi-Million Dollar Advocates Forum for obtaining large verdicts on behalf of clients.

 What is a Failure to Adequately Warn?

-This type of product liability claim involves inadequate warning or instructions about how to properly use a product.
+This type of product liability claim involves inadequate warnings or instructions about properly using a product.
 The product may not have a design or manufacturing flaw.
-Often, the product will itself be dangerous to start with, requiring warnings because of a dangerous aspect of the product that might not be obvious to the user.
-The goal is to enable the user to use a product safely as intended despite the fact that there is an inherent danger in the product.
+Often, the product will be dangerous to start with.
+It requires warnings because of a dangerous aspect that might not be obvious to the user.
+The goal is to enable the user to use a product safely as intended, even though there is an inherent danger in the product.
 A manufacturer should include warnings or instructions when the foreseeable risks of harm from a product could be reduced or avoided by including the warnings.

 The following are examples of products that would be defective because of inadequate warnings: